-Amy handed her daughter a new tube of toothpaste and simply asked the child to squirt it out on a plate.
+Amy handed her daughter a new tube of toothpaste and asked her to squirt it out on a plate.
 Once she finished the unusual task, her mom then asked her to put all of the toothpaste back into the tube.
-Amy shared on Facebook how she responded when the little girl exclaimed that it was impossible and that the toothpaste would never be like it was before.
+Amy shared on Facebook how she responded when the tween exclaimed that it was impossible and that the toothpaste would never be like it was before.